 Introduction

 Sugarcane is one of the important cash crops which is cultivated in tropical and sub-tropical regions of the world.
 It is valuable because it stores high concentration of sucrose in the stem and more recently for the production of an important renewable bio-fuel, ethanol given by Sharma and Tamta [1].
 Globally, sugarcane is an important source of commercial sugar, accounting for almost two-thirds of worlds sugar production according to Menossi et al.,[2].
 India is the second largest producer of sugarcane and is the largest producer and consumer of sugar in the world.
-Viswanathan [3] given that significant portion of the canes are also crushed for the extraction of juice for domestic consumption, and about 10 % of the canes are used as seed for planting new crops.
+Viswanathan [3] given that significant portion of the canes are also crushed for the extraction of juice for domestic consumption, and about 10 per cent of the canes are used as seed for planting new crops.

 The term Saccharum is derived from the Sanskrit word ‘sarkara’ or ‘sakkara,’ which means sugar, this transformed into ‘Sukkar’ in Arabic and ‘Sakharon’ in Greek.
 Sugarcane is a monocotyledon and belongs to the genus Saccharum of tribe Andropogoneae, sub-tribe Saccharineae in family Poaceae.
 The genus Saccharum consists of 6 to 37 species depending on taxonomic interpretation and the members are of tall grasses, native to warm temperate to tropical regions of South and South East Asia.
 Sugarcane has thick, jointed and fibrous stalks of 2 to 6 metres tall that store sugar.
 There are three cultivated species of sugarcane namely Saccharum officinarum (noble cane, 2n=80), Saccharum barberi (2n = 82-124), Saccharum sinense (2n = 111-120) and three wild species namely Saccharum spontaneum (2n = 40- 128), Saccharum robustum (2n = 60-194) and Saccharum edule (2n = 60-80) (Gupta et al., 2010).
 Saccharum species complex is widely cultivated in India after nobilization because of high sucrose content and adaptability to adverse environmental conditions.